mono/SkiaSharp/README.md

    - `clean-externals` - cleans externals only
    - `clean-managed` - cleans managed libraries/samples only

+## New Skia Features Roadmap

+Google has created a [nice doc with a collection of high level items](https://docs.google.com/document/d/1C9w8qpPpdgNGThqmgNnTToLZ5UYK4TsUGl5X3B_q6oM/edit) they have on tap the next 6-12 months.
+Note it is a living document that changes based on the requirements of the library's users.

 ## Compare Code

 Here are some links to show the differences in our code as compared to Google's.